danielringch/xiamon/docu/plugin/siahost.md

 ## **Accounting**

 The accounting feature gives an overview over the daily income.
-When triggered, it writes a table to the **report** channel with a row for each day since the last accounting report contain the following information:
+When triggered, it writes a table to the **report** channel with a row for each day since the last accounting report, containing the following information:

 - First height of the day
 - Number of ended contracts